rhiannemock/ketoboot/README.md

 The merriwether font was chosen for its modern look and easy readability.

 All in all im aiming with this look for a website that is is modern, uncluttered and visually pleasing as well as being easy to read and informative.

 ## User stories

+1. As a user new to the keto diet, I want to read a clear explanation of what the diet is and how ketosis works, so that I can understand the basic metabolic shift required.

+2. As a potential email list participant, I want to know the health and lifestyle benefits of the keto diet (e.g., enhanced mental clarity, weight loss) so that I feel motivated to sign up.

+3. As an interested visitor, I want to know who the keto diet is recommended for and who should avoid it, so that I can assess if it is medically appropriate for me.

+4. As a mobile user, I want the informational content to be easy to read on a small screen, so I don't have to scroll horizontally or pinch-to-zoom.

+5. As a busy user i want to be able to access information on what i can and cant eat quickly eg whilst shopping or cooking.

+6. As a first-time user, I want to easily input my basic personal details (Name, Email, Age) so that I can initiate my email list subscription.

+7. As a user with food sensitivities, I want to be able to select my specific allergies or intolerance's (e.g., Gluten, Shellfish, Nuts) so that the generated meal plans are safe for me to follow.

+8. As a user with existing keto knowledge, I want to state my level of experience (Beginner, Experienced) so that the program delivers appropriately challenging or foundational content.

+9. As a registered user, I want a clear 'Submit' button that confirms my data submission, so I know my registration is complete.

+10. As a user who made a mistake, I want a reset button so I can quickly clear all fields and start the form entry process again without reloading the page.

+11. As a user who has missed a form section i want to be made aware of the parts missed.

 ## Acknowledgements